- April 30, 2018

 DIYers and independent repair companies in California have been forced to repair complex electronic devices such as iPhones for years without any help from Apple and other major manufacturers.
 But a proposed law called the California Right to Repair Act could change that, and it may complement the state’s current Lemon Law.
 It states that manufacturers of vehicles and household goods that sell for more than $100 must provide spare parts for as long as seven years, no matter the warranty status.
+If you have any legal concerns or questions about the California Right to Repair Act or need assistance with lemon law issues, it’s advisable to consult with a trusted lemon law lawyer.

 The proposer of the bill in the state legislator believes the bill would cut down on electronic waste – a serious problem in this tech-heavy state – and would create more small-business repair jobs in California.